coding-nouman/coding-nouman/README.md

 ## 🔥 About Me

-- 🎯 Hi I'm Nouman, a focused **Frontend Web Developer** who codes with vision and purpose.
+- 🎯 Hi I'm Nouman Coding, a focused **Frontend Web Developer** who codes with vision and purpose.
 - 📁 Active contributor with daily commits and real project building

 ---